candidtim/tempo/README.md

     $ tempo-git

-The command is interactive in any case, so you will be asked to confir the work log before it is submitted to JIRA.
+The command is interactive in any case, so you will be asked to confirm the work log before it is submitted to JIRA.

 To log a work log entry defined manually, you can use `tempo-simple`: